Estate Planning

 Unlike a will, assets held in an alter ego trust are not required to undergo probate.
 This is particularly beneficial to settlors managing larger estates, or who want to minimize any public knowledge of their assets or beneficiaries.

-The formation of an alter ego trust involves only a few steps.
+The formation of an alter ego trust involves these few steps:

-Remember: To be able to create an alter ego trust, the individual must be at least 65 years old.
+Remember that be able to create an alter ego trust, the individual must be at least 65 years old and both the settlor and the trust must be resident in Canada.

 Key characteristics: